shaikmunsif/ReactPractice/README.md

 03TailwindAndProps -    Created new project using vite, installed and then configured TailWindCss.
                         Implemented how to pass values to component using props used object destructuring concept.

+05passwordGenerator -   This project is about generating password.
+                        Implemented using useEffect, useCallback, useRef, useState.